PhucXDoan/pxd/README.md

 }['high']
 ```

-The `cite` UI can search for every instance of citation and do some basic checks on them,
+The `cite` UI can search for every citation, do some basic syntax checks on them, and rename sources.
-mainly to catch any typos.